About Jesse Chen

 Some answers came from psychology and performance science.
 Some came from older, disciplined traditions that emphasize presence without theatrics.

-If This Sounds Familiar
+If This Pattern Feels Familiar

 Privately, you might recognize moments like: